emreatay993/MARS/PROGRESS_SUMMARY.md

-# MSUP Smart Solver Refactoring - Progress Summary
+# MARS Refactoring Progress Summary (Historical)

+> **Note:** This summary reflects the project status midway through the transition from the MSUP Smart Solver to MARS.
+It is retained for context; the refactor is now complete.

 ## 🎯 Overall Progress: 44% Complete (4 of 9 phases)